openconfig/featureprofiles/feature/interface/singleton/otg_tests/singleton_test/README.md

             captured in the OC path.
   * Verify that the traffic flow from ATE port-1 to ATE port-2 is now working after the interface is back up.
+### RT-5.1.3 - Verify accurate reporting of `hardware-port` on all interfaces:
+* The test should start with taking an inventory of all available interfaces on the DUT irrespective of their admin-status or breakout state.
+* The test should check for `/interfaces/interface/state/hardware-port` reporting on all available physical interfaces in the DUT irrespective of their admin-status or breakout state
+* Compare results in both the bullets above and confirm that the DUT is not missing reporting of `state/hardware-port` on any physical interface irrespective of their breakout state.
+If missed, the test is a failure.

 ## Config Parameter Coverage